 5. Submit the School Report and Midyear Report to your counselor or principal for completion.

-6. Submit Teacher Evaluation forms to two teachers who have taught you in core academic subjects (English, foreign language, history, mathematics, or science) in your final two years of secondary school.
+6. Submit Teacher Evaluation forms to two teachers who have taught you in core academic subjects (English, foreign language, history (social science), mathematics, or science) in your final two years of secondary school.

-7. Request that all official high school and college transcripts be sent to Barnard College along with your high school profile.
+7. Request that all official high school and college transcripts be sent to Barnard College along with your high school's profile.

 8. Optional: Interviews may be scheduled from June through December of the senior year by calling the Office of Admission.
 Alumnae interviews may be requested online and may be scheduled from September through December of the senior year.
 Please remember, we will accommodate only one interview per student.
 Deadlines for alumnae interview requests are posted here.